Quantifying Hallucinations in Language Language Models on Medical Textbooks: Methodology

 \subsection{Corpus and Prompt Construction}

 Public-domain medical textbooks were used as the primary knowledge source for the paragraphs used within the QA pair generation pipeline.
+Textbooks were selected to span a broad range of medical subdomains, with a minimum of 2 textbooks retained per subdomain to ensure coverage balance, and inclusion was restricted to volumes confirmed to be in the public domain at the time of corpus construction.
 We discard paragraphs shorter than fifteen tokens or two sentences and remove boilerplate text (navigation cues, disclaimers, and ISBN blocks) and to ensure informational density, we keep only passages that satisfy four heuristics: (i) named-entity density $\rho \ge 0.01$, (ii) semantic-coherence variance $\sigma^{2}\le 0.5$, (iii) semantic-entropy $D\le 0.5$, and (iv) absence of structural noise (tables, figure captions, LaTeX stubs).
-Each paragraph extracted was then used to generate one QA pair in one of seven formats (true/false, list, multiple-choice, short answer, multi-hop reasoning, plus two inverse variants).
-Template selection for QA type from the seven templates to select from (multiple choice, list, true/false, short, multi-hop, and the two inverse variants (short-inverse and multi-hop inverse)) is dependent upon the content of the paragraph used and is handled automatically via the pipeline.
-Prompts are processed by \textsc{LLaMA-70B-Instruct} (nucleus $p=0.9$, $T=0.7$, max 2\,048 tokens); invalid outputs are resampled and rerun, and valid outputs are cleaned (to remove any unnecessary structural information), deduplicated, and, where applicable, augmented with stronger distractors ( for multiple choice and list type questions).
+Named-entity density $\rho$ is the ratio of recognised named-entity tokens to total tokens in a passage, computed using a spaCy NER tagger \cite{Honnibal2017}, following \cite{Horn2013}.
+Semantic-coherence variance $\sigma^{2}$ is the variance of pairwise cosine similarities between consecutive sentence embeddings within a passage, where a low value indicates that adjacent sentences remain topically consistent \cite{Sheng2023}.
+Semantic entropy $D$ measures the diversity of meaning across a passage by computing the entropy of the distribution of sentence-level embedding clusters \cite{Kuhn2023}, with a low value indicating that the passage is focused on a coherent topic rather than ranging across unrelated concepts.
+Each extracted paragraph yields one QA pair in one of seven formats, comprising three closed-ended types (true/false, multiple choice, unordered list) and four open-ended types (short answer, multi-hop, and their two inverse counterparts).
+Inverse variants are adversarial by construction, supplying a plausible but incorrect answer or reasoning chain that the model must identify and correct.
+Template selection is handled automatically by the pipeline based on paragraph content.
+Prompts are processed by \textsc{LLaMA-70B-Instruct} (nucleus $p=0.9$, $T=0.7$, max 2\,048 tokens); invalid outputs are resampled and rerun, and valid outputs are cleaned (to remove any unnecessary structural information), deduplicated, and, where applicable, augmented with stronger distractors ( for multiple-choice and list-type questions).
 This procedure yields \num{5\,543} structurally valid QA items.